easystats/circus/README.md

 ## How to use it

-You can use the package in your `testthat` block by directly calling the models.
-However, for it to work on **travis**, it is easier to directly download them from github with the `download_model` in the [`insight`](https://github.com/easystats/insight) package:
+You could use the package in your `testthat` block by directly calling the models.
+However, the usual workflow is to directly download them from github with the `download_model()` function in the [`insight`](https://github.com/easystats/insight) package:

 ``` r